hashcrypt22/lut-frontend/README.md

+# Name of person doing the task: Ramesh Karki

 # blog-frontend
 This repository contains the task solution for the course "Software Development Skills: Front-End 2023-24" organized by LUT University.